shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 He bandaged it up.

 He sat back down on his bed.
 It was still not time for the others to wake up.
-He looked at the deck of many things, and stuck it in the bedside drawer.
+He looked at the deck of random oddities, and stuck it in the bedside drawer.
 “Not doing that again.”

 But then he got bored.
 “Maybe just one more card.”
 He pulled the top card off the deck and shoved the deck back into the drawer.